teumaas/BolBrowser/README.md

 # BolBrowser
 Bol.com Android product browser.
-Made in order to learn Android
+Made in order to learn Android.

 Made by using the bol.com REST API.